Bellevue High School (Texas)

 Bellevue High School, also known as Bellevue School, is a public high school located in Bellevue, Texas (USA).
-It is the sole high school in the Bellevue Independent School District.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+It is the sole high school in the Bellevue Independent School District and is classified as a 1A school by the UIL.
+For the 2021-2022 school year, the school was given a "C" by the Texas Education Agency.

 Athletics

 The Bellevue Eagles compete in the following sports: